 Preparing ahead of time for your visit to the eye doctor can help you manage your vision health.
-In honor of Age-Related Macular Degeneration and Low Vision Awareness Month, we have provided a list of the top 10 questions that you should ask your eye doctor if you have a diagnosis of macular degeneration.
+This article lists the top 10 questions that you should ask your eye doctor if you have a diagnosis of macular degeneration.

 Visits to the doctor can sometimes feel rushed and stressful.
 It’s not always easy to know or remember what questions to ask.
 To get the information you need, it’s helpful to have a family member or friend accompany you to help ask questions and remind you of what the doctor said during the visit.